Out of the Wasteland

-Out of the Wasteland is the seventh studio album by American alternative rock band Lifehouse, released on May 26, 2015 by their manager, Jude Cole's Ironworks record label.
+Out of the Wasteland is the seventh studio album by American alternative rock band Lifehouse, released on May 26, 2015 by their manager, Jude Cole and actor Kiefer Sutherland's Ironworks record label.
 It debuted atop Billboards Independent Albums chart, reached number 26 on the Billboard 200, and was met with generally positive reviews from critics.
 It was their final album before their hiatus in 2021.

 Background

 Hiatus and solo projects

 After a lukewarm reception to the band's previous album Almeria, Lifehouse refrained from touring and announced in July 2013 that they chose to leave Interscope Records to spend time focusing on each member's respective solo project.
 Drummer Rick Woolstenhulme, Jr. began touring with the Goo Goo Dolls; bassist Bryce Soderberg initiated a new band titled KOMOX; lead guitarist Ben Carey left the band to continue work in country rock band Elvis Monroe; and singer/songwriter Jason Wade worked on a solo record titled Paper Cuts.

 In his home studio, Wade wrote approximately 70 songs in genres including country and folk over the course of 18 months.
 Said Wade, "as soon as I wrote "Flight" and "Hurricane," that's when it really started to sink in that I wanted to get the band back together...
 Those songs started to feel like quintessential Lifehouse tracks.
 I called the guys up to finish the album together.
 This is a full circle for us.
 It really sees us returning to our roots."